antonkoetzler/olly_olly_flutter_test/README.md

 ## Running the project

 Project can be run with `flutter run`.
-However, a debug launch configurations are available when using VSCode or a VSCode fork.
+However, debug launch configurations are available when using VSCode or a VSCode fork.

 ## Project architecture